chadeddington/lazy-img/README.md

     polyserve

-Once running, you can preview your element at `http://localhost:8080/components/fs-lazyload/`, where `fs-lazyload` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/lazy-img/`, where `lazy-img` is the name of the directory containing it.